 As part of this review, it may be worth deleting any data which is no longer necessary for your operations or may no longer be accurate.

-The CCPA lists 11 categories of personal information.
+The CCPA (CPRA) lists 12 categories of personal information.
 You will need to organize your data so that you can quickly identify which data (if any) falls into each category.
 The categories are defined as follows in section 1798.140:

 (A) Identifiers such as a real name, alias, postal address, unique personal identifier, online identifier Internet Protocol address, email address, account name, social security number, driver's license number, passport number, or other similar identifiers